SEARCH TIPS

 Scope of Search

-In the Scope section, click to select the database(s) to search.
+In the Slices section, click to select the database(s) to search.
 To search more than one database at the same time, click to select the first database, and then press and hold down the Ctrl key and click to select each additional database to search.
 When you have finished, release the Ctrl key.

 Search Results Page

-Problems Saving Documents
+Problems Saving Microsoft Word Documents

 If the Menu Bar in Microsoft Word does not allow you to choose File and select Save As…, click into the document anywhere, then press Ctrl A (select all), Ctrl C (copy), Ctrl N (open new document), and Ctrl V (paste).
 The entire document, including headers and footers, will be pasted into the new document, which must then be named by choosing File and selecting Save As…, and typing in the I.C.
 Number for the file name.

-This page was last updated 20 April 2011
+This page was last updated 16 March 2017